Pretorian/workshop-band-app/workshop/06-deploy-kubernetes.md

 kubectl apply -f k8s-deploy.yml
 ```

 > Note: In the previous exercise, you exported the `KUBECONFIG` env var.
 If you opened a new terminal, this variable may be lost, which prevents you from being able to access your cluster (or deploy to it).
-If the previous step failed, try verifying that the `KUBECONFIG` is set.
+If this command failed, try verifying that the `KUBECONFIG` is set.
 Run `echo $KUBECONFIG`.
 If it's empty, re-run the steps from the previous exercise - namely the `ibmcloud cs cluster-config <cluster_name>` command.

 ### Access your LoopBack application in Kubernetes

-Run `bx cs workers mycluster` and locate the `Public IP`.
+Run `ibmcloud cs workers mycluster` and locate the `Public IP`.
 This IP is used to access the LoopBack application.
 Open a browser and navigate to `<Public_IP>:32000` to access your application.
 Note that we append the NodePort that we described in the deployment manifest above.

 That's it!
 You've Docker-ized your application and deployed it to a running Kubernetes cluster in IBM Cloud.
 Note that these steps are almost identical to Kubernetes deployments running anywhere, whether it is on a different cloud or on local hardware.
 The one unique IBM-specific step is downloading the cluster-configuration for Kubernetes.
+Every cloud provider has their own process for downloading this config.

 ## Done!